Volunteering for Amherst

 Phonathon: Students make phone calls on behalf of the Amherst Fund during the academic year.
 They serve as ambassadors for the Amherst Fund and the College.
 Please be nice to them when they call.

-Restricted Support: Gifts that are made to a specific purpose and do not count toward the Amherst Fund.
-They do count toward participation totals, but not toward dollar goals.
-We also refer to these gifts as “designated gifts.”
+Restricted Support: Gifts that are made to a specific purpose (examples could be endowment, specific sports team, endowed professorship) and do not count toward the Amherst Fund.
+They do count toward participation totals, but not toward Amherst Fund dollar goals.

 Reunion Lead Gifts Committee